-In an unsupervised paradigm, the training of the \texttt{EoS Network} is proceeded by maximizing the likelihood of observational data.
-The trainable parameters are the weights and biases of networks.
-The optimization procedure involves minimizing the $\chi^2$ loss shown in Eq.~\ref{eq:chi2}.
-Recent works parameterize the EoS with shallow neural networks or Gaussian processes~\cite{Han:2021kjx, Legred:2022pyp}.
+The training of the \texttt{EoS Network} is in an unsupervised learning framework, proceeded by maximizing the likelihood function of the observational data.
+The trainable parameters are the weights and biases of the networks.
+The optimization procedure involves minimizing the $\chi^2$ loss shown in Eq.~\eqref{eq:chi2}.
+There are recent works that parameterize the EoS with shallow neural networks or Gaussian processes~\cite{Han:2021kjx, Legred:2022pyp}.
 The method proposed in this work realizes the deep (instead of shallow) neural network as a flexible representation of the EoS with an efficient and economic optimization.